niosus/test-complete-plugin/README.md

 This repo has one script in it: `script.py`.
 It tries to construct a translation unit from a `test.cpp` file, then tries to reparse it and complete it.

+You will need the newest `clang 3.8` that you can install from the official website.

 # Install it to sublime text 3
 - clone it into `C:\Users\<user>\AppData\Roaming\Sublime Text 3\Packages`